Furano Winter Travel Guide (Hokkaido, Japan)

 • Google isn’t always right.
 I went to a few spots around noon, and even though Google said they were open until 2 PM, they were definitely closed.
 Some only open in the evenings, and winter is actually their busiest season, so who knows if it’s different in summer.

-• Random closings happen.
-I showed up at Witch’s Spoon at 6 PM, and despite Google saying they were open, there was a sign on the door saying they close on Wednesday evenings.
+• Wednesday evenings.
 These restaurants are usually run by one or two people, so they open and close whenever they feel like it—holidays, personal days, whatever.
 And nope, it probably won’t be updated on Google.Google Translate is a lifesaver.
 Download Japanese and English for offline use because not a lot of English is spoken here.Vegans, you’ve got a challenge ahead.
 Even a lot of the broths are made with fish or meat, so finding plant-based food is going to be tough.

-Moral of the story?
-Be flexible, have cash, and don’t always trust Google when it comes to restaurant hours!
+In short, be flexible, have cash, and don’t always trust Google when it comes to restaurant hours!

 Things to Do in Furano (Winter Edition)

 • Skiing/Snowboarding – The #1 reason most tourists come here.
+I felt like I was the only person in the entire town there for reasons other than snowboarding. lol.

 • Onsens – If you have a car, check out Fukiage Open-Air Onsen (41-min drive from Furano Station).